-by Peter Churchbourne, Director, NRA Hunters’ Leadership Forum - Thursday, March 4, 2021
+by Peter Churchbourne, Director of Fundraising, NRA Hunters’ Leadership Forum - Thursday, March 4, 2021

 There are two ways to promote and defend hunting in the United States.
 The first is to foster active participation in hunting.
 The second is to maintain, protect and enhance the cultural acceptance of hunting.
 The first cannot exist without the second.
 Today numerous organizations across the country work to increase hunting participation and to develop programs to recruit, retain and reactivate hunters, otherwise known as the R3 movement.
 These organizations include state fish and wildlife agencies, sportsmen and conservation non-governmental organization (NGO’s) and the Council to Advance Hunting and Shooting Sports (CAHSS).
 In fact, CAHSS developed a plan to promote participation in hunting that has gained traction and is helping to hold the line on the loss of hunter numbers.
 However, almost no effort is directed at the protection and maintenance of the cultural acceptance of hunting in America.
 Without these, efforts to recruit, retain and reactivate hunters is wasted.
 Hunters in the United States represent less than 5 percent of the country’s population.
 Without excellent representation of who we are and the great things we do for conservation and the economy, our future lays in the hands of people who do not hunt or understand our positive contributions.